 - 5.1 Governors are collectively responsible for observing the duties set out in the Financial Memorandum in force at the time.
-A copy of this document can be obtained from the Clerk to the Corporation. - 5.2 Although the CE of Skills Funding and the Education Funding Agency are the main providers of funds to the College, Governors should note that they are also responsible for the proper use of income derived from other sources, such as the Higher Education Funding Council for England (HEFCE) and the European Union (EU) and for the control and monitoring of expenditure of such income, in order to meet the requirements of the relevant funding body and public audit. - 5.3 The Skills Funding Agency and the Education Funding Agency are responsible and accountable to Parliament for ensuring that the uses to which they puts funds are consistent with the purposes for which the funds were given and comply with the conditions attached to them.
+A copy of this document can be obtained from the Director of Governance and Policy. - 5.2 Although the Education and Skills Funding Agency is the main provider of funds to the College, Governors should note that they are also responsible for the proper use of income derived from other sources, such as the Higher Education Funding Council for England (HEFCE) and the European Union (EU) and for the control and monitoring of expenditure of such income, in order to meet the requirements of the relevant funding body and public audit. - 5.3 The Education and Skills Funding Agency is responsible and accountable to Parliament for ensuring that the uses to which they puts funds are consistent with the purposes for which the funds were given and comply with the conditions attached to them.
 The Principal, as accounting officer for the College, is also directly responsible and accountable to Parliament, through the Committee of Public Accounts, for the effective stewardship by the College of public funds.
-The Principal may be required to appear before the Committee of Public Accounts, alongside both the chief reporting officers for the Skills Funding Agency and the Education Funding Agency, to give an account of the use made by the College of such funds.
-The Governing Body is accountable to Parliament for ensuring the financial health of the College, and to the Courts for ensuring that the College is conducted in accordance with the Education Acts and the general law.
+The Principal may be required to appear before the Committee of Public Accounts, alongside the chief reporting officer for the Education and Skills Funding Agency, to give an account of the use made by the College of such funds.
+The Governing Body is accountable to Parliament for ensuring the financial health of the College, and to the Courts for ensuring that the College is conducted in accordance with the Education Acts and the general law. - 5.4 Board members are charity trustees and must also comply with charity legislation and case law.